MechWarriorOnline/issue-tracker/README.md

 * A place for salt
 * Bashing of any kind - be it against PGI, specific players, etc.
 * Balance issues, e.g. IS vs Clan
-* Pie-in-sky feature requests, e.g. "200-ton Mechs plz!"
+* Pie-in-the-sky feature requests, e.g. "200-ton Mechs plz!"
 * Overly general issues, e.g. "MatchMaker is broken, plz fix. k thx bye"

 ## How to create a new issue: